Table of contents

 Do you need Home Credit?

 Should you get Home Credit Loans?
-Before applying, it is advisable to think about whether you really need to borrow money.
+Before applying, it is advisable to think about whether you really need to lend money.
 Nowadays, more people are wisely choosing to pay back borrowed money rather than borrow more.

 Before you borrow money, you should always ask yourself these three questions: